Sudipta-Chatterjee/branch-in-git/README.md

-# branch-in-git
-Repo created to understand how branching works in git.
+### Repo created to understand how branching works in git.